PA0SNY |

 the Zetagi SWR meter, and the MFJ-941D antenna tuner.
 The chicken

-ladder (open feed line) enters the shack via the window, so it was just
+ladder (open feed line) enters the shack via the window.
+It was just

 put experimentally in place here.
 The MFJ has a balanced output and is